Best Alcohol Stove for Backpacking and Thru-Hiking 2026

 Aluminum Foil from an oven tray can be used for cheap and lightweight wind protection.
 Leftover aluminum can be used for a lightweight pot lid.

-Surface Area
+Pot Stand and Surface Area

 Using the left over fuel in your alcohol stove to warm shoes

-Don’t use the left over fuel in your alcohol stove to warm your shoes…
+Don’t use the leftover fuel in your alcohol stove to warm your shoes…

 Conclusion

-The best alcohol stoves for backpacking that you can find in 2024 are:
+The best alcohol stoves for backpacking that you can find in 2026 are:

 Another one of the Best Backpacking Gear Reviews from BikeHikeSafari.